About More Art Culture:

 Growth and Accomplishments

-Hosted the 40th annual Arts Awards and honor 40 of Jacksonville's cultural leaders.
+Hosted the 40th annual Arts Awards and honored 40 of Jacksonville's cultural leaders.
 Successfully launched the Cultural Service Internships and Cultural Export programs.

 2020

 Championed financial relief for the Arts and Culture Sector.
-Provided leadership for the sector during the pandemic by hosting weekly convenings of nonprofit arts and cultural leaders that featured special guests; curating a regular COVID resources e-newsletter and website; administering $800,000 in COJ Cares grants; and creating an artist relief fund in partnership with VOID magazine and other local small businesses.
+Hosted weekly convenings of nonprofit arts and cultural leaders that featured special guests; curated a resources e-newsletter and website; administered $800,000 in COJ Cares grants; and created an artist relief fund in partnership with VOID magazine and other local small businesses.
+Developed the See and Shop project providing additional sales opportunities for Duval visual artists.

 2022